-The Rabbit 5000 features a spectrum spreader, which helps to mitigate EMI problems.
-The spectrum spreader is on by default, but it may also be turned off or set to a stronger setting.
+The Rabbit 5000/6000 features a spectrum spreader, which helps to mitigate EMI problems.
+The spectrum spreader is on by default on the RCM5700, but is off on the RCM6700 because of its 115 MHz maximum clock limitation.
+It may also be turned off or set to a stronger setting.
 The means for doing so is through a simple configuration macro as shown below.

 - 1. Select the "Defines" tab from the Dynamic C Options > Project Options menu. - 2.
 Normal spreading is the default, and usually no entry is needed.
-If you need to specify normal spreading, add the line
+If you need to specify normal spreading, add the line: ENABLE_SPREADER=1